shiramar/Advanced-programming-course-in-java/README.md

 # Advanced-programming-course-in-java
-Works in an advanced programming course in java.
+Programs in an advanced programming course in java.
-Works in java and javafx.
+Programs in java and javafx.